-Stem cells for Liver Disease:
+Stem Cells For Liver Disease:

 The number of lives lost due to liver disease across the world is around 2 million every year.
 Of these, 1 million is accounted for by viral hepatitis and hepatocellular carcinoma while the remaining 1 million is due to complications associated with cirrhosis.
 3.5% of all deaths globally are accounted for by liver cancer and cirrhosis that are the 16th and 11th causes of death, respectively.
 Additionally, the incidence of viral hepatitis and so is the prevalence of drug-induced liver injury.
 To add fuel to the fire, alcohol is consumed by 2 billion people globally facing the risk of alcohol-associated liver disease and the tendency to be obese or suffer from diabetes puts one at the risk of non-alcoholic fatty liver disease and hepatocellular carcinoma.
 It is thus not surprising that the second most common solid organ transplantation is that of the liver.
 However, a major challenge here is donor shortage: not even 10% of global transplantation needs are being addressed now (Asrani et al, 2019).
+Stem Cells for liver disease paving the way ahead for the patients.

 Stem cells with their multiple advantages enter the scenario: early work in 2006 showed that the administration of autologous bone marrow stem cells from the ilium of nine liver cirrhosis patients was associated with no adverse effects.
 Additionally, the use of stem cells for cirrhosis was suggested given that the stem cell treatment resulted in improved levels of serum albumin levels and total protein, as well as, the Child-Pugh scores (a system to assess mortality in patients with cirrhosis) (Terai et al, 2006).